Skip to Content

 Lamb arayes are delicious Lebanese stuffed pitas with herby, spiced mince that are grilled & baked so they are juicy inside & crispy outside.

-Cooking this dish takes around 20-25 minutes and preparation takes around 15 minutes, but you can make the meat mix in advance and stuff and cook them whenever you are ready.
+Cooking this dish takes around 20-25 minutes, and preparation takes around 15 minutes, but you can make the meat mix in advance and stuff and cook it whenever you are ready.

 Minced lamb arayes stuffed pita breads served with batata harra.